Supplier of High-Quality Mono Ethylene Glycol-MEG

 • Storage: Keep in sealed containers away from heat sources.

-• Spill Response: Contain leaks with inert absorbents; dispose per EPA guidelines.
+• Spill Response: Contain leaks with inert absorbents; dispose of per EPA guidelines.

 Note: Chronic exposure may cause kidney damage—always follow OSHA safety protocols.